 Roles and responsibilities

-Partner's Marketing Lead: Responsible for creating content for GCP Marketplace solution page and landing page.
+Partner's Marketing Lead: Responsible for creating content for Google Cloud Marketplace solution page and landing page.

 Expected customer experience

-Your customer experience should be consistent with the browse/select/deploy buying experience on GCP Marketplace.
+Your customer experience should be consistent with the browse/select/deploy buying experience on Google Cloud Marketplace.
 We want customers to opt in and get started with the solution with minimum friction.

-SaaS partner listings on GCP Marketplace must ensure:
+SaaS partner listings on Google Cloud Marketplace must ensure:

-- Customers coming to the GCP Marketplace SaaS page are able to clearly understand the offering, including service plans, their benefits, and cost.
+- Customers coming to the Google Cloud Marketplace SaaS page are able to clearly understand the offering, including service plans, their benefits, and cost.

-- Customers viewing the partner's solution page on GCP Marketplace must be able to make a purchase decision before clicking the solution's sign-up link (co-branded landing page).
+- Customers viewing the partner's solution page on Google Cloud Marketplace must be able to make a purchase decision before clicking the solution's sign-up link (co-branded landing page).

 - Partner co-branded landing pages should provide customers the ability to sign up for desired service plans directly with minimum friction.